⊕ E P I S T L E of J A M E S ⊕

 All people are made in the image of God, and therefore should be blessed, not cursed, v.
 1.9-10, leading to v.
 13, “Who among you is wise and understanding?
 Let him demonstrate it by his good way of life, by actions done in the humility that grows out of wisdom.”

 James continues into chapter four, still speaking about the tongue, when he writes v.
 11, “Brothers, stop speaking against each other!”
 He admonishes that you will set yourself up as a judge when there is only one Judge.
-Throughout, the warnings of an ‘evil tongue’ are made clear.
-The solution lies in 3.10, “Out of the same mouth come blessing and cursing!”
-This is another way of saying to practice blessing so there is no kindling for the next fire of anger.
+Throughout the epistle, the warnings of an ‘evil tongue’ are made clear.
+The solution lies in v.
+3.10, “Out of the same mouth come blessing and cursing!”
+This is another way of saying to practice blessing, so there is no kindling for the next fire of anger.
 Wisdom and the wise use of the tongue are emphasized throughout James’ epistle.
-Wisdom in all endeavors becomes the final completion\ of the Way.
+Wisdom in all endeavors becomes the completion of the Way.

 Ask to be blessed; ask to be anointed.
 Be willing to speak the Word in matters of importance or immediacy and offer sincere prayer.
-Throughout his epistle, James directs us to inspect attributes of character, then directs us to proper actions.
+Throughout his epistle, James directs us to examine character attributes, then guides us in taking proper actions.
 Sowing seed in peace, being open to reason, and being full of mercy is Christ’s character.

 Quarrels and Prayer

 Little has been mentioned on this website concerning prayer.
-The reason is that prayer is personal; each person does pray in their own way, and confession is both personal and private.
-However, James has a few things to say about prayer amid strong disagreements.
+The reason is that prayer is a personal experience; each person prays in their own way, and confession is a personal and private matter.
+However, James has a few things to say about worship amid strong disagreements.

 Chapter Four begins: “What is causing all the quarrels and fights among you?
 Isn’t it your desires battling inside you?”

 This letter is for the burgeoning church, but it is directed to each person, as James intimates.
-“Quarrels and fights among you” could be as easily written as “Quarrels and fights within you,” for that, in fact, is what has occurred.
-The next sentence, “Isn’t it your desire battling inside you,” confirms how the various congregations had lost their way.
+“Quarrels and fights among you” could be as easily written as “Quarrels and fights within you,” for that is what has occurred.
+The following sentence, “Isn’t it your desire battling inside you,” confirms how the various congregants had lost their way.
 It is just as accurate that such quarrels and battling at times rage within us and, in doing so, reflect the nature of the actual pathway someone has chosen or is engaged in.
-These pathways can lead to wrath, confusion, discarding what could be the good for a shamble of understanding, totally misguided.
-Many earthly teachings will lead a soul in this direction, and certainly, the Pharisees are such an example.
+These pathways can lead to wrath, confusion, and discarding what could be good for a shamble of understanding which can be misguided.
+Many earthly teachings will lead a soul in this direction.

 (v.2) “You desire things and you don’t have them.”
-The article on Adam and Eve explains Desire to some extent.
-Desire to acquire out of season is a primary complaint most commentators make concerning Eve.
-Adam’s desire was to release his responsibility so that he, too, may indulge.
+The Desire to acquire out of season is one primary complaint most commentators make concerning Eve.
+Similarly, Adam desired to release his responsibility so that he, too, could indulge in the same pleasure.
 She blamed the Satan-serpent; Adam blamed her, but also indirectly blamed God—“the woman you gave me.”
 Adam seems fine with his justification, and Eve is just as casual, as if that is all that is necessary, much as most of us do.
-The church faces a similar issue, just as then and today.
-James addresses the congregant’s justifications; each person wishes to establish the proper church through their reasonings but does not inspect themselves, nor are they moving through the spirit, nor apparently in love.
+The church faces a similar issue.
+James addresses the congregants’ justifications; each person wishes to establish the proper church through their reasoning, but does not inspect themselves, nor are they moving through the spirit, nor apparently in love.

 (v.2) “The reason you don’t have is that you do not pray.”
 Arguing had taken the place of prayer.
-Similarly to the individual, through prayer, a person can quell the same forces.
 James advises that the congregation should confess this ill-tempered pathway and resolve differences, but so too is the exact situation portrayed in each person’s life.
-It could be asked, ‘Just what kind of a church are you running inside yourself, and why is quarreling and unhappiness continuing?’
+It could be asked of each of us, ‘Just what kind of a church are you running inside yourself, and why is quarreling and unhappiness continuing?’
 Prayer moves the spirit forward to its proper position so that the spirit can act within you, seen and unseen, known or unknown, and prepare your ground for good seed.

-(v.3) “Or you pray and don’t receive, because you pray with the wrong motive, that of wanting to indulge your own desires.”* The Way directs you to deal with yourself first, then look at the issue at hand.
-Much like speaking from the spirit (speaking the Word), prayer should be employed for essential matters, communion, His presence, and oneness.
+(v.3) “Or you pray and don’t receive, because you pray with the wrong motive, that of wanting to indulge your own desires.”* The Way directs you to deal with yourself first, then look at the issue.
+Much like speaking from the spirit (speaking the Word), a person should employ prayer for essential matters, communion, His presence, and oneness.
 Confession works wonders.
-Forming a church cannot be done after “your own desires” but after God’s desire.
+Forming a church cannot be done according to one’s own desires, but rather according to God’s Desire.
 So, it is within each individual.

 *(CJSB footnotes) “You pray with the wrong motive.
-Not all prayers are pleasing to Adonai, especially when they come from selfish motives.
+Not all prayers are pleasing to Adonai, especially from selfish motives.
 All t’fillah (prayer) must be in line with God’s will and scripture (I John 5.14-15).”

 (v.
 17) “So then, anyone who knows the right thing to do and fails to do it is committing a sin.”
-This scripture provides a fundamental principle of the Way.
-Moving toward spiritual enlightenment is part of the wisdom teaching of the Way, but this wisdom cannot become real or accomplished unless you begin to do ‘right actions,’ the right thing.
-These right actions are usually thought of as acting on more critical matters.
-But James is writing to a whole congregation, one that is engaged in anger, recrimination, perhaps fundamental differences in understanding, and spiritual philosophy—we see this struggle in our own lives and similar conflicts with whom we congregate.
+These right actions are typically regarded as addressing more critical matters, or may be actions that bolster a faith initiative.
+This scripture provides a fundamental principle of the Way—continue to do the right thing.
+James is writing to a whole congregation, one that is engaged in anger, recrimination, perhaps fundamental differences in understanding, and spiritual philosophy—we see this struggle in our own lives and with those whom we congregate.

 We cannot make one person a congregation, nor can we make a congregation one person, but James’ epistle lays down much of what Jesus would have us do.
 Gained by measure, each person’s enlightened journey will be tested; life itself dictates that this is so.
-In James, we see churches being tested, but churches are made up of people.
-So it is that each person is receiving a test at the hands of their brothers, not so much by intent but by the disagreements themselves and the apparent wrath that follows.
+In James, we see churches being tested.

-Chapter Five reveals a very interesting statement in verse twelve.
+Chapter Five reveals an interesting statement in verse twelve.
 “Above all, brothers, stop swearing oaths—not, “By Heaven,” not “By Earth,” and not be any other formula; rather, let your yes be “Yes” be simply “Yes” and your “No” simply “No,” so that you will not fall under condemnation.”
 This passage indicates that James had Essene training.
-Commoners, including Pharisee and Sadducee priests, when swearing to tell the truth, would swear by Adonai, or popular at the time, by swearing on their mother’s grave.
+Commoners, including Pharisees and Sadducee priests, when swearing to tell the truth, would swear by Adonai, or, popular at the time, by swearing on their mother’s grave.

 Not so the Essene; the Essenes were expected to always tell the truth as their order required.
-According to the Essene, any other oath rubbed shoulders with blasphemy, for you are convening your oath with God—you have associated God with your own words or your own workings.
+According to the Essenes, any other oath rubbed shoulders with blasphemy, for you are convening your oath with God—you have associated God with your own words and workings.
 Much as YHWH was not written or spoken for the same reasons (Adonai was used), including God in your ‘fleshly’ business by swearing oaths becomes a convenience of familiarity, which is inappropriate.

-If James is issuing this plea for ceasing all oaths, and Jesus remonstrated on the same topic,* we have an acute point lending the thought that both Jesus and James were Essene, as many scholars believe.
+If James is issuing this plea for ceasing all oaths, and Jesus remonstrated on the same topic (Mt.
+5.37), we have an acute point lending the thought that both Jesus and James were Essene, as many scholars believe.
 But since Jesus was called the Nazarene, both would have been a part of Nazarene Essene theology and practice.
-The priesthood maintained a fairly strict adherence to the Essene knowledge base and wisdom interpretation.
+The priesthood strictly adhered to the Essene knowledge base and its interpretation of wisdom.

 The improper mixing of spirit and flesh was already widely known, with the tales of the Watchers most prominent.
 Jesus comments on giving Caesar what is his and giving God what is His.
 Forgive others and make things right before you pray.
-If you judge and condemn but cannot forgive, so you live with judgment as your parcel, and by possession of judgment, you will then be judged.
+If you judge and condemn but cannot forgive, you live with judgment as your parcel, and by possessing judgment, you will be judged.
 For the teaching of the Way, Jesus speaks of not my will but thine, again separating flesh and spirit.
-This awareness of values and where value is placed imparts clarity and a certain spiritual precision, leading to sanctity or more sanctified acts.
+This awareness of values and where value is placed imparts clarity and a certain spiritual precision.

 Verses 19 and 20 close the Epistle of James: “My brothers, if one of you wanders from the truth, and someone causes him to return, you should know that whoever turns a sinner from his wandering path will save him from death and cover many sins.”